 Another major difference between residential and commercial property is the way rental increases are managed.

 For residential property, rents increase (or decrease) only when the market shifts.
-The typical rate of rental growth for residential property in Sydney is circa 5% per annum.
+The typical rate of rental growth for residential property in Sydney is approximately 5% per annum.

-For commercial property, while market shifts matter, rental increases are pre-planned and built into the leases.
-Most commercial leases will have an increase scheduled annually.
+For commercial property, market shifts play a role, but rental increases are typically pre-planned and built into the leases, with most commercial leases increasing on a schedule.
 For example, a lease might define a built-in annual increase of 3.5-4%.

 At the end of the fixed commercial lease-term, there is usually a market-rent-review that takes place before the tenant exercises their “option” to stay for an additional period.